 - to give reasonable notice of resignation.

 As a person with a disability, or as someone who needs a sick leave, you will be in a situation where you will not be able to attend work on time or perform your work competently.
 Violation of these duties would normally be cause for the employer to terminate your employment; however, there are special protections for people suffering illness or disability.
-These protections arise form your employer’s duties to allow you to take a sick leave and to accommodate your disability.
+These protections arise from your employer’s duties to allow you to take a sick leave and to accommodate your disability.

 TERMINATION OF EMPLOYMENT FOR EMPLOYEE ON DISABILITY LEAVE